dkapanidis/presentations/README.md

 [Docker BCN Jul.14]: https://www.meetup.com/docker-barcelona-spain/events/193336922/

 ## Abstracts

+**[Tame your Microservices with Helm and Software Release Trains]**: The deployment of apps in Kubernetes is simplified with the usage of Helm, but when it comes to deploying microservice architecture things can go a bit more wild as we have to manage multiple applications on potentially multiple environments.
+We'll discuss the different patterns for storing the charts on Git, either as mono or multi repos.
+We'll go through the ways to simplify and keep DRY our charts, and lastly we'll go review the different deployment patterns with Helm, either together as software release trains, or individually as with CI/CD.

 **[Enfoque holístico de DevOps - Todo está conectado!]**: La transición hacia una solución de microservicios con un modelo DevOps tiene muchos peligros!
 Y si no fuera suficiente también tenemos que dar soporte a producción mientras.
 En esta charla hablaremos sobre un enfoque de vista pájaro como podemos hacer esta transición sin perdernos en el camino.